m-clark/lazerhawk/README.md

 # lazerhawk

 ## Package description
 This package has a few miscellaneous functions useful to me, and which might be useful to others.
-It will be added to over time, and likely will have functions all over the place.
-I wanted to learn more about building packages, and this is my first foray into that world.
-I was listening to some Lazerhawk at one point while creating it, hence the name.
+It will be added to over time, and likely will have functions from all over the place as far as utility is concerned.
+Nothing extraordinarily unique is here at present, more or less tweaks/variations of available R functions that do almost what I want, but not quite.
+Also, I wanted to learn more about building packages, and this is my first foray into that world.
 Very little testing of the functions has been done at this point, but the package itself would pass on CRAN, and testing will continue to expand.
 Feel free to note issues if you use it.

+I was listening to [Lazerhawk](http://lazerhawk.bandcamp.com/album/redline) at one point while creating it, hence the name, and which I can suggest is decent to listen to for programming, but to each their own in that regard.

 ## Installation
-The usual github installation. devtools package required.
+The usual github installation. **devtools** package required.

 ```{r}
 devtools::install_github('mclark--/lazerhawk')